Cancun in July 2026: Weather, Sargassum & Tips

 Cancun Hotel Zone aerial view in July during FIFA World Cup 2026

-Why July in Cancun is special for WC fans:
+Why July in Cancun can be special for World Cup fans:

-• July 2: Round of 32 begins — if Mexico advances from Group A (South Africa, South Korea, Czechia), they enter knockout rounds
+• July 2: Round of 32 begins, with Mexico potentially involved if El Tri advances from Group A

-• July 19: World Cup Final (United States)
+• July 19: World Cup Final in the United States

 Where to watch in Cancun: